What is a Validation Engineer and How Can You Become One?

 All validation professionals, regardless of their specific roles, follow a Validation Master Plan.
 This document, produced for each manufacturing site after a Validation Risk Assessment, lays out the specifics of all validation activities within the manufacturing process.

-Specific tasks can vary depending on the niche of any particular validation role.
-But, in general, activities can include:
+Specific tasks can vary depending on the niche of a particular validation role.
+In general, activities can include:

 • Lead validation projects and complete all associated project documentation in line with regulatory expectations